Yemen: The plan, the raid, and the aftermath

 (CNN)A US military raid in Yemen that killed civilians and a Navy SEAL has proven another political headache for US President Donald Trump just days into his presidency.

-At least 23 civilians, including women and children, were killed in the January 29 mission, according to London-based nongovernmental organization Reprieve and a Sanaa-based human rights worker.
+At least 23 civilians, including women and children, were killed in the January 29 mission on an al Qaeda in the Arabian Peninsula (AQAP) target, according to London-based NGO Reprieve and a Sanaa-based human rights worker.

-But Trump is not the first president to have carried out such a deadly operation, and previous US administrations have been criticized by rights groups for killing Yemeni civilians in raids and drone strikes.

-The US has focused on Yemen since it launched its global "war on terror" following the 9/11 attacks in 2001.
-In cooperation with the Yemeni government, it regularly targets members of the al Qaeda in the Arab Peninsula (AQAP), which has taken control of swathes of Yemeni territory following the 2011 Arab Spring.
+The Trump administration has described the mission as "absolutely a success," but Yemeni officials and US Senator John McCain have criticized the operation.

 Here's how the raid unfolded.